As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 Ecwid Payments

-Ecwid allows you to integrate a wide variety of payment options, including Stripe, PayPal, and other third-party gateways, with no extra fees beyond what the payment processor charges.
+Ecwid allows you to integrate a wide range of payment options, including Stripe, PayPal, and other third-party gateways, with no additional fees beyond those charged by the payment processor.

 Shopify Payments